Rent increases

 Or, you may prefer to take some independent advice from the Citizens Advice Bureau (0800 144 8848, www.citizensadvice.org.uk) or National Debtline (0808 808 4000, www.nationaldebtline.org)

-For anyone finding themselves struggling with the cost of living and worried about money or debts, we are here to help, we have a list of support available to look at maximising your income, ensuring that you have access to all the benefits you are entitled to, free and confidential debt support just to name a few.
+For anyone finding themselves struggling with the cost of living and worried about money or debts, we are here to help.
+We have a list of support available to look at maximising your income, ensuring that you have access to all the benefits you are entitled to, free and confidential debt support just to name a few.

 We are legally obliged to notify all tenants of the changes to their rent charges.
-It will show you all the charges for your property and what the amount currently is and what it will change to from April 2024.
+It will show you all the charges for your property and what the amount currently is and what it will change to from April 2025.

 No, we will notify the relevant Benefits Team of your rent and service charges for the new financial year.
 They will re-calculate your claim and you will receive a letter directly from them to advise you of your new entitlement.